defi-wonderland/handbook/sites/optimism/docs/interoperability/messaging-protocol.md

 3. Builds a tx to `relayMessage()` on the destination chain, including the required access list.
 4. Pays gas on the destination to trigger execution.

-Relayers are permissionless, anyone can submit the executing message.
-In production, teams often run their own relayers or rely on shared infra like `autorelayer`.
+Relayers are permissionless; anyone can submit the executing message.
+In production, teams often run their relayers or rely on shared infra like `autorelayer`.
 Relayer logic may be bundled into the same process as the sequencer.

-The protocol treats relayers as untrusted helpers, the message must still pass all invariant checks on-chain.
+The protocol treats relayers as untrusted helpers; the message must still pass all invariant checks on-chain.

 ### Who pays for gas?